Mkingmin/Financial_Scoring_and_Suggestion/README.md

 # Preface
-Financial scoring is a mock project that employs machine learning technique to deliver the solution for CLV improvement in Fintech industry.
+Financial Scoring & Suggestion is a mock project that employs machine learning technique to deliver the solution for CLV improvement in Fintech industry.
 The main purpose of that mock project is to indicate the process of solution development and delivery that I use as a Business Analyst. <br>
 <br>Are you now ready to explore the solution?
 Read the full flow of idea and check out models.
 Let's start!
 # Executive summary
 As the demand for financial products continues to rise, financial enterprises are grappling with a surge in rejected applications for financial products and credit, resulting in decreased Customer Lifetime Value (CLV).
 The root cause of this problem is the The discrepancy between customer needs and financial capabilities.
 Given the customer insights that reveal customers are tech-savvy, prioritize digital solutions, and expect time-efficient experiences, the Financial Scoring & Suggestion solution emerges as the most effective solution, enabling quick assessment of customers' financial capabilities and automatic recommendation of suitable financial products.<br>